Internal Development

 cargo-llvm-lines: Measures the number and size of instantiations of each generic function in a program.

-CARGO_PROFILE_RELEASE_LTO=fat cargo llvm-lines --bin h2load --features h2load --package wtx-instances --release | head -20
+CARGO_PROFILE_RELEASE_LTO=fat cargo llvm-lines --bin h2load --features h2load --package wtx-internal --release | head -20

 Performance